 site director, marion house

-Philip Wyatt is a Care Manager at Elpida House, where he provides individual and group case management to residents.
+Philip Wyatt is a Site Director at Marion House, where he provides individual and group case management to residents.
 He has worked in the field of mental health for over 15 years.
 Philip has devoted much of his adult life to serving communities in various capacities, including education.
 This process began while he was still a college student when he worked on a suicide hotline while living in the Amherst, MA area.
-After returning to CA, Philip worked with persons with serious mental illness as a house manager and relief counselor for nearly 10 years.
-He has also worked as a photographer, writer, ultrasound technician, and spent 3 years in Asia teaching.
+After returning to CA, Philip worked with persons with serious mental illnesses as a house manager and relief counselor for nearly 10 years.
+He has also worked as a photographer, writer, ultrasound technician, and spent three years teaching in Asia.
 From 2006 until 2012, Philip was a Trust member for the NW Vipassana Meditation Center in Washington.
 In addition, Philip has over fours years of training in "Compassionate Communication," a technique of conflict resolution devised by clinical psychologist Marshall Rosenberg, Ph.D.
-He brings a practical, compassionate presence to his work with the clients of Elpida House.
+He brings a practical, grounded, compassionate presence to his work with the clients of Elpida Residential Programs.

-Lisa Sevener works as a Care Manager at Elpida House, San Rafael, CA. After completing a Bachelor of Arts Degree from San Francisco State University she continued her Master’s Certificate in Addiction /Co-Occurring Studies at Eastern Washington University, Cheney, WA.
-She became a Co-Occurring Counselor for agencies in Washington State and Oregon.
-Lisa also worked as part of a crisis mental health team for Department of Human Services, Walla Walla, WA.
-Lisa has trained and worked extensively with Cognitive Behavioral Therapy CBT, modified Dialectical Behavior Therapy DBT, Motivational Interviewing, Suicide assessment and prevention, and person centered care for Co-Occurring clients.
+Lisa Sevener works as a Care Manager and Expressive Arts Facilitator at Elpida Residential Programs.
+After completing a Bachelor of Arts Degree in Fine AA from San Francisco State University she continued her Master’s Certificate in Addiction & Co-Occurring Studies at Eastern Washington University, Cheney, WA.
+She became a co-occurring Counselor for agencies in Washington State and Oregon.
+Lisa also worked as part of a crisis mental health team for the Department of Human Services, Walla Walla, WA.
+Lisa has trained and worked extensively with Cognitive Behavioral Therapy (CBT), modified Dialectical Behavior Therapy (DBT), Motivational Interviewing, Suicide assessment and prevention, and person-centered care for co-occurring clients.

 Connie Ahlman has a Bachelors of Arts degree in Social Services, with a minor in Pre-Med, from the University of Nevada, Reno.
 She has been a Care Manager with our program since 2010, and currently staffs the evening shift at Marion House in Novato.
-She also covers our other houses as a relief staff when needed.
+She also covers our other houses as relief staff when needed.
 Connie has 35 years of experience working as a Medical Social Worker, Discharge Planner, and Case Manager in the areas of acute care, rehabilitation, and long term care.
-She has also working with the Petaluma School District coordinating before and after school programs for at risk students.
+She has also worked with the Petaluma School District coordinating before-and after-school programs for at-risk students.
 Her work in the evenings helps our residents transition from their daily program schedules to managing their life skills and evening routines.

-Candice Lentz brings over 25 years experience in the healthcare and Social Services industry.
-Candice has worked with the mentally ill population since 1994, and served as a counselor, house manager and medical coordinator in a licensed residential transitional program.
-She strongly believes in implementing the recovery process through symptom management, excellent nutrition, exercise and cognitive stimulation.
+Candice Lentz brings over 25 years of experience in the healthcare and Social Services industry.
+Candice has worked with people with mental illnesses since 1994, and served as a counselor, house manager, and medical coordinator in a licensed residential transitional program.
+She strongly believes in implementing the recovery process through symptom management, excellent nutrition, exercise, and cognitive stimulation.
 She has taught art and music therapy, and her interactions with residents bring creativity, compassion and humor.
-Her hobbies include song writing, gardening and cycling.
+Her hobbies include song writing, gardening, and cycling.

 Melanie Lopes, M.S., LMFT